abarker/typped/doc/sphinx_docs/dispatching.rst

 ignored if one only wants to use standard Pratt parser techniques.

-Since in Pratt parsing each head and tail handler essentially parses a different part of the grammar, our abstraction of handler functions is called a **syntactic construct**, or simply a **construct**.
+Since in Pratt parsing each head and tail handler essentially parses a different part of the grammar, the Typped packages uses an abstraction of handler functions called a **syntactic construct**, or simply a **construct**.
 A construct represents a particular kind of grammatical subexpression that is parsed and returned by a handler function.
 Since Pratt parsers are top-down these grammatical parts tend to correspond to subtrees of the final expression tree.
 A construct containing a head handler will be called a **head construct** and a construct containing a tail handler will be called a **tail construct**.
 Constructs also contain other attributes, as we will see.

 In a standard Pratt parser a handler function is triggered whenever a particular kind of token is consumed from the lexer in the ``recursive_parse``